alirezarezaeikalat/mit-6.0001/readMe.txt

             [ATTENTION]
-            path-complete test set could miss a bug, for example in this example, -1 returns -1, so, it is very important that in path-complete test, we examine the boundries.
+            path-complete test set could miss a bug, for example in this example, -1 returns -1, so, it is very important that in path-complete test, we examine the boundaries.

             [ATTENTION]
             A very important point in debugging is to be --systematic--